Creating a database

 To create a new database:

-- On the computer where the Application Server is installed, install Microsoft SQL Server Native Client 2012 or later or Oracle Instant Client of the same bitness with the Oracle server.
+- On the computer where the Application Server is installed, install Microsoft SQL Server Native Client 2012 or later or Oracle Data Access Components (ODAC) of the same bitness with the Application Server.
 If you attempt to create a database without Microsoft SQL Server Native Client, you will see this error message: "Provider cannot be found.
 It may not be properly installed."

 Note: You don't need to install Microsoft SQL Server Native Client if you have Microsoft SQL Server 2012 or later or Microsoft SQL Management Studio 2012 or later installed.